BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 13/10/2018
 ---
 I woke up at 5 and went to the gym.
 I had a good training.
 I could call this day pretty tasty day.
 I cooked tortillas with chicken and so on, that was good :)

+14/10/2018
+---
+I played a football today ...
+I'm suck at it :D. But nobody cares so do I and others level also wasn't that high.
+We were playing just 4fun ⚽.
+After that I went to my friends and we ordered a food.
+I took BIG `kebab`(I don't know how to translate it to English).
+It was suuper good! 🍲:)

+15/10/2018
+---
+I feel kind of bored about this daily writing.
+I know it's good for me.
+I have to think in english, I have to have some knowledge about vocabulary etc.... but this is getting boring to me and lately I'm starting to see that it doesn't give me joy.
+I know I want to keep it but I have to change something in it.
+I don't know what yet....

+16/10/2018
+---
+I had a terrible headache all day...
+I watched yt, ate, watched yt again and did nothing.
+I can call it - the reset day.

+17/10/2018
+---
+Decent Wednesday.
+I started to work on my project from studies and I realized that I need to learn more and more :)

+18/10/2018
+---
+I have done all my tasks in job and nothing important is on board...
+It's kind of annoying feeling when you have to find something to do (and that is refactoring, which actually I like :) )

+19/10/2018
+---
+I had periodic medical examinations today.
+I have not been able to do all of them in one day, so on Monday I have more appointments to the doctor.

+20/10/2018
+---
+That was a good day.
+I was doing my project for studies, changed tyres in the car (winter mode) and in the afternoon I went to my friends and we had fun 🙌🙌